eventrelay/eventrelay/README.md

 - [ ] webhook implementation
 - [ ] index event table properly
 - [ ] Need to load all the deliveries in progress in the boot server
+- [ ] Test various scenarios of creating and droping topics
 - [ ] GRPC streaming implementation